 With the assistance of an experienced attorney, accident victims are able to focus on moving forward with their lives instead of meeting filing deadlines and submitting evidence.

 However, it is important to seek legal counsel as soon as possible after being involved in an accident.
-Gathering medical records and other types of evidence often takes much longer than anticipated.
+Gathering medical records and other types of evidence often take much longer than anticipated.
 Therefore, it is essential to allow plenty of time to ensure all deadlines are met.

 Call Kuvara Law Firm Today to Discuss Your Accident Claim